6 Reading and writing data files

 function from the readxl

 package.
 We don’t have an excel file available, so let’s download one from the internet.
-Here’s an example:
+Unlike with CSV riles, R needs to download the file first before reading it.
+Here’s an example of how to use R to download an Excel file:

 download.file('https://www.w3resource.com/python-exercises/pandas/excel/SaleData.xlsx', 'SaleData.xlsx')